MicrosoftDocs/ai-builder/ai-builder-docs/use-your-own-prompt-data.md

 The following list describes the limitations of using your own data in a prompt.

 - Data sources are limited to Dataverse and Salesforce, Oracle, SAP, and ZenDesk connector tables.
-- The prompt author's credentials are used when prompts with connector data sources are added in an agent, flow, or application.
-Support for end-user credentials is coming soon.
+- Connectors can only be used for prompts in Power Automate at the moment.
+We will expand to agents and apps soon.
 - Dataverse environment languages supported: English US, French, Japanese, Danish, Dutch, German, Italian, Brazilian Portuguese, Spanish, Simplified Chinese, Danish Norwegian, and Turkish.
 - Virtual table use isn't yet supported.
 - Only attributes with the following data types are available as **Filter attributes**: `text`, `number`, `date and time`, `choice`, `currency`, and `unique identifier`.